relliko/CHIP-8-Emulator/README.md

 # CHIP-8-Emulator
-A CHIP-8 interpreter emulator I'm working on for fun.
+A CHIP-8 interpreter emulator written in C.
 Following high level tutorials and referencing data sheets to come up with my implementation.
-Using SDL for the graphics.
+Using SDL for the graphics and key inputs.